 Opening your own franchise business is a BIG step for those who choose the venture – and it can be somewhat intimidating.
 The franchise marketplace is filled with innumerable franchise systems over a vast range of industries.
-This infographic gives anyone taking on the challenge and adventure that comes with opening a franchise business a step-by-step overview of the major steps along the way.
+This infographic gives anyone taking on the challenge and adventure that comes with opening a franchise business a step-by-step overview of the major stages along the way.
 Please note the investment process has some variations from company to company, and timelines vary between systems.

 Self-Evaluation: What appeals to you about opening a franchised business?
 Are you ready, willing and able to work long hours, including weekends and holidays (especially in the beginning)?
 Can you commit to following pre-determined business methods with very little variation, if any variation at all?
 Can you accept paying a portion of your profits to another entity (the franchisor)?
 Are you comfortable with the reputation of your business being largely dependent on the franchise’s network and not just your business unit?Furthermore, how much of your personal cash are you willing to part with to establish the business?
 Unless you’re fortunate enough to have enough money personally, do you have adequate assets (savings accounts, real estate, securities, etc.) to secure a loan?

 Research: What kind of businesses can your area sustain – and are those the type of businesses you’re interested in opening?
 Federal and state governments provide free access to statistics and other data.
 Plus, your common sense and gut feelings are good guides to figuring out what businesses are and could be sustainable in your locale.
 Use the info gathered to match up your personal situation and the business environment of your area with a suitable franchise system.
 Once you’ve narrowed your search down to a few strong contenders, request the franchise application from those companies.
 After the company decides that you could be a good match for their system, they will send you a copy of their Franchise Disclosure Document (FDD).
-The FDDs will give an even deeper look into their respective business systems.
+The FDD will give an even deeper look into their business system.

-Attend “Discovery Day”: Discovery Day is an in-depth meeting between the franchisor and one or more franchisees.
+Attend a 'Discovery Day': A discovery day is an in-depth meeting between the franchisor and one or more potential franchisees.
 It can take place at a local outlet, but most likely will happen at the company’s corporate office.
-Often, the franchisee, or franchisees, in attendance will see presentations about what the franchisor can offer in terms of support, and can ask questions.
+Often, the franchisee or franchisees in attendance will see presentations about what the franchisor can offer in terms of support, and can ask questions.
 If done at the corporate office, a tour of the different departments and introductions to franchisee training and support personnel are common.

 Speak to Other Franchisees: Within the FDD provided by the franchisor is a listing of all current franchisees in their system.
 Find a few that are close to you and pay them a visit.
 Are they satisfied with the franchisor’s support?
 Is the reality of the business in line with prior expectations (financially and otherwise)?

 Obtain All Necessary Permits and Insurance: Each industry has its own requirements for permits and insurance.
 Regulations by state, city, county, etc. will vary as well.
 The franchisor will likely have background knowledge of the permits and insurance needed to operate their business system.
 However, it’s a good idea to check with local authorities to ensure compliance.
-Two good websites to use as a reference to what permits and insurance might be necessary for you to obtain are the Small Business Administration and FindLaw.
+Two good websites to use as a reference to what permits and insurance might be necessary for U.S. businesses to obtain are the Small Business Administration and FindLaw.

 Hire Staff and Attend Training: The number of staff members needed to run the operation will depend on the type of franchise chosen.
 One of the most appealing aspects of franchising to those wanting to open a business is the training component.
 Franchisors usually provide training in a combination of classroom and practical experiences to at least the franchisee and another manager.
-A copy of the operations manual is also typically presented at this time.
+A copy of the franchise operations manual is also typically presented at this time.

 Open Your Franchise Business: You will need to alert potential customers to their new marketplace option.
 Franchisors will often have defined processes for signage, ads, and other initiatives to be performed.
-Estimates for these initiatives usually will be a part of the start-up costs quoted in the FDD.
-Some franchisors will do a “soft opening” before the “grand opening.”
+Estimates for these initiatives will usually be a part of the start-up costs quoted in the FDD.
+Some franchisors will do a 'soft opening' before the 'grand opening'.
 A soft opening is designed to smooth out problems with the operation of the business before the big marketing blitz and hopefully larger crowds that will come with the grand opening.
 Some franchisors also arrange for a corporate trainer to be on hand at the franchise location during the opening days.